USEPA/RAQSAPI/README.md

 documentation](https://cran.r-project.org/package=keyring/readme/README.html)
 for an in depth explanation on using the `keyring` package.

+## RAQSAPI usage demonstration

+Here is a short usage demonstration of RAQSAPI ![GIF demonstrating how to use RAQSAPI](./vignettes/figures/RAQSAPI-demo.gif)

 RAQSAPI functions are named according to the service and filter variables that are available from the Data Mart API.[^5]